Burlington County Department of Health declares Code Blue weather emergency

 “Temperatures are dropping so we’re encouraging all those in need of help to reach out,” said Freeholder Director Felicia Hopson.
 “Our Code Blue sheltering program is ready and we don’t want anyone to have to spend the night outdoors or in unsafe conditions, especially with the coronavirus still active.”

-For general cold weather precautions, check the Centers for Disease Control and Prevention webpage at https://www.cdc.gov/disasters/winter/index.html
+For general cold weather precautions, check the Centers for Disease Control and Prevention website at www.cdc.gov/disasters/winter/index.